Plitvice Lakes National Park Tours: Day Trips from Zagreb, Split & Zadar

 What's the best time to visit Plitvice Lakes National Park?

-Late spring (May–June) and early autumn (late September–October) are ideal — full waterfalls, green or golden forest and thinner crowds at shoulder-season ticket prices.
+Late spring (May and June) and early autumn (late September and October) are the sweet spots: full waterfalls, green or golden beech forest and thinner crowds at the shoulder-season entry price of €23 rather than the €40 summer rate.
 July and August are hottest and busiest, so take the earliest morning entry.
-Winter is quiet, cheap and beautiful but some boat and train service pauses.
-See the month-by-month breakdown above for details.
+Winter is quiet, cheap and beautiful, though the park warns trails can close in fast-changing weather.
+Our month-by-month guide to visiting the lakes sets out what each season actually looks like.

 Is the boat ride and panoramic train included?